-RG 000.160 You must have a clear, transparent and enforceable legal basis for each material aspect of your trade repository services: see Rule 2.2.1(1).
-The legal basis for your trade repository services consists of the legal framework within which you provide those services, and your rules, procedures and contracts.

-RG 000.161 You must therefore establish rules, procedures and contracts that are consistent with the legal framework and are enforceable, including in situations of recovery or wind-down, with a high degree of certainty that any actions taken by you under those rules, procedures and contracts will not be voided, reversed or subject to a stay.
+- RG 249.158 You must have a clear, transparent and enforceable legal basis for each material aspect of your trade repository services: Rule 2.2.1(1).
+The legal basis for your trade repository services consists of the legal framework within which you provide those services, and your rules, procedures and contracts. - RG 249.159 You must therefore establish rules, procedures and contracts that are consistent with the legal framework and are enforceable, including in situations of recovery or wind-down, with a high degree of certainty that any actions taken by you under those rules, procedures and contracts will not be voided, reversed or subject to a stay. - RG 249.160 If you are subject to the laws of various jurisdictions, you must take all reasonable steps to mitigate any risks arising from any potential conflict of laws across those jurisdictions: Rule 2.2.1(5).

-- RG 000.162 If you are subject to the laws of various jurisdictions, you must take all reasonable steps to mitigate any risks arising from any potential conflict of laws across those jurisdictions: see Rule 2.2.1(5). - RG 000.163 We consider that the aspects of your services that are 'material' are those that affect, or have the potential to affect, either: - (a) the performance of your obligations in accepting, retaining, using, disclosing and providing access to derivative trade data; or - (b) your compliance with any applicable rules, laws or regulations. - RG 000.164 We consider that the following activities are material aspects of a trade repository's services: - (a) the onboarding of users and regulators; - (b) the acceptance, processing, retention, handling and transmission of derivative trade data; - (c) the provision of access to derivative trade data for regulators and users and the provision of related statistical data to third parties and the public (see also Part 2.3), including minimum service levels, operational reliability (see also Rule 2.4.9), protection of confidential information (see also Rule 2.4.8) and intellectual property rights in the data; - (d) business continuity arrangements (see also Rule 2.4.10); - (e) risk management, including management of business, operational, legal and information technology risk (see also Rule 2.4.4); - (f) governance arrangements (see also Rule 2.4.1); and - (g) outsourcing arrangements (see also Rule 2.4.13).
+- RG 249.161 We consider that the aspects of your services that are 'material' for the purposes of Rule 2.2.1 are those that affect, or have the potential to affect, either: - (a) the performance of your obligations in accepting, retaining, using, disclosing and providing access to derivative trade data; or - (b) your compliance with any applicable rules, laws or regulations. - RG 249.162 We consider that the following activities are material aspects of a trade repository's services: - (a) the on-boarding of users and regulators; - (b) the acceptance, processing, retention, handling and transmission of derivative trade data; - (c) the provision of access to derivative trade data for regulators and users and the provision of related statistical data to third parties and the public (Part 2.3), including minimum service levels, operational reliability (Rule 2.4.9), protection of confidential information (Rules 2.3.3 and 2.4.8) and intellectual property rights in the data; - (d) business continuity arrangements (Rule 2.4.10); - (e) risk management, including management of business, operational, legal and information technology risk (Rule 2.4.4); - (f) governance arrangements (Rule 2.4.1); and - (g) outsourcing arrangements (Rule 2.4.13).